iqrar/Flight-Guru/readme.md

 # How to use

 App will show all available airlines.
-On click any of them will take user to Detail page.
+On click any of them will take user to detail page.

-On Detail page user can checnk the airline website for more information and can search the
+On detail page user can checnk the airline website for more information and can search the

 flight by entering flight number.